CMPUT301F22T20/Team20/README.md

 •    Intuitive user interface
 •    Displays understanding of UI mockups and storyboarding

-Sprint Planning and Review
+Sprint Planning and Reviews
 • Comprehensive
 • Displays understanding of Scrum
 • Displays regular and frequent pacing of working software
 • Each sprint is planned by user story
 • Riskier requirements are done earlier
 • Each sprint is reviewed
 • Members all present at each review
 • User stories are fully “done done” (implemented, tested, integrated, documented)
 • Early and frequent integration
 • Continuous integration actions

 Tangible Demo
 • Demo ability
 • Clear and coherent
-•    Logically organized by tangible features for user
+• Logically organized by tangible features
 • Realistic data and inputs

-Tool Practices
-•    All team members contribute to GitHub regularly
+• All members present
-•    Effective use of GitHub features
+• Members well coordinated

+Code Base of Prototype

+• Excellent quality
+• At least ½ of requirements implemented and fully done
+• Comprehensive connectivity to server
+• Code is clear
+• Readable
+• Useful comments
+• Checks for errors
+• Follows conventions

 Relative Quality

 • Well above average relative quality, overall comprehensiveness, creativity, attractiveness, and innovation